Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Kelly said the appeal request is “counterproductive to our broader efforts to isolate Russia.”

-Already, Western pleas to convince countries in Asia, Africa and the Middle East to avoid Russia appear to have been ignored as Lavrov travels the world.
+Already, Western calls to convince Asian, African and Middle Eastern nations to flee Russia appear to have been ignored as Lavrov travels the world.

 Still, Blinken downplayed Lavrov’s globetrotting significance.
-He said it was a response to the cold reception Russia received Wheat and grain shortages linked to Ukraine is currently rampant in large parts of the developing world, particularly a United Nations-backed deal to release those supplies has not yet been implemented.
+He said it was a response to Russia’s cold reception to the Ukraine-linked wheat and grain shortages currently plaguing large parts of the developing world, especially as a UN-backed agreement to release these supplies has yet to be implemented.

 US and European officials point out that Russia has come under heavy criticism for the invasion of Ukraine and the resulting food and energy security shortages.

-Biden administration officials, including Blinken, noted with satisfaction that Lavrov chose to leave a recent meeting of G-20 foreign ministers in Indonesia after listening to a litany of complaints from their counterparts about the global impact of the war.
+Biden administration officials, including Blinken, noted with satisfaction that Lavrov chose to leave a recent meeting of G20 foreign ministers in Indonesia after listening to a litany of complaints from his counterparts about the global impact of the war.

-Despite this, there is no indication that Russia will be excluded from major international events such as the ASEAN Regional Forum next week, the United Nations General Assembly in September or a trio of Asia leaders’ summits to be held. in November.
+Despite this, there is no indication that Russia will be excluded from major international events such as the Association of Southeast Asian Nations (ASEAN) Regional Forum next week, the United Nations General Assembly in September or a trio of leaders’ summits in Asia held in November.

 Russia continues to maintain close ties with China, India and many developing countries in Asia and Africa.
 Many depend on Russia for energy and other exports, although they also depend on Ukraine for grain.